MMurugharaj/MMurugharaj/README.md

 ### Hi there 👋
+My Name is Murugharaj Malagi and I'm a Mechanical Engineering
 <!--
 **MMurugharaj/MMurugharaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.